7.

 Disable this option.
 When it's enabled, your system spends a few extra seconds

-looking for your floppy drivea relatively pointless procedure, especially considering
+looking for your floppy drivea relatively pointless procedure, especially

 how infrequently you use your floppy drive.